A Picture of the Past – 1923-2023—100 Years of Community Service

 (Thanks to originating author: Susann Geiskopf Hadler, SIS President 2001-2002)

 The fabric that makes up the foundation of the City of Sacramento is comprised of many components.
 City fathers, civic leaders, philanthropic citizens, church groups, and volunteer organizations all contribute to the spirit and warmth of the community.
 Soroptimist International of Sacramento Inc. (SIS) was chartered in 1923 and was the fifth Soroptimist club to be formed from the 1921 Charter club in Oakland, CA, closely followed by clubs in London, Paris, San Francisco and Los Angeles.
-Today, this worldwide organization has over 90,000 members in about 120 countries in the four International Federations.
+Today, this worldwide organization has over 66,000 members in 120 countries in the five International Federations within Africa, Great Britain & Ireland, Europe, The Americas and South East Asia Pacific.
 Soroptimist, a recognized authority on matters that women value most, uses its international voice and official status with the United Nations to advocate on behalf of women’s issues.

 The word “Soroptimist” is coined from two Latin words: “soror” and “optima.”
 Soror signifies the bond of comrades and optima, the best, or to promote the highest good.
 The activities of SIS have fulfilled the ever-changing needs of our community throughout the decades.
 We always partake in fund- raising activities and contribute those funds to charities in need, particularly those that improve the lives of women and children.
 The following highlights the decades.